spacetelescope/bibcat/docs/llm.md

 - **mision**: The mission name
 - **human_raw**: The original human classification for the mission before mapping to SCIENCE/NONSCIENCE
   - *SCIENCE*, *MENTION*, *DATA_INFLUENCED*, *SUPERMENTION*, *ENGINEERING*, and *GREY* or *GRAY* are available
-  - *IGNORED* is introduced to represesnt no classification by human for that mission in the source dataset
+  - *IGNORED* is introduced to tag mission with no classification by human for that mission in the source dataset
-- **llm_raw**: The original llm classification for the mission before mapping to SCIENCE/NONSCIENCE
+- **llm_raw**: The original llm classification (*SCIENCE*, *MENTION*) for the mission before mapping to SCIENCE/NONSCIENCE
+  - *IGNORED* is introduced to tag mission with no classification by human for that mission

 An example output file would look like: